mlailab-skku/mlailab-skku.github.io/_pages/about.md

 # Recent News
 * October, 2020. a paper was accepted for Corl 2020.
 * September, 2019.
-Joon Hee Choi joined the Department of Software at Sungkyunkwan University.
+Joon Hee Choi joined the Department of Computer Science and Engineering at Sungkyunkwan University.